cheungh/elasticsearch/important_concepts.md

 - restart all nodes by rack_id group (this is roll restart step) Let say you have 3 rack ids in your grade: (a) rack_1, (b) rack_2, (c) rack_3 start rack_1 group first, then rack_2, then rack_3

+- confirm all nodes have joined the cluster

 - re-enable shard allocation:
 PUT /_cluster/settings